What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 Honest Buying Advice:

 Do not be attracted by the negative gearing rule.
-It may attract you to buy the oversupplied apartment, or faraway house, but when you sell, your buyer does not enjoy this benefit, and their offer will be priced accordingly.
+It may attract you to buy the oversupplied apartment, or faraway house.
+When you sell, your "New Build" becomes an established and the investor taking over your property will not enjoy the Negative Gearing benefit.
+They will price their offer accordingly.

-These tax changes is less likely to affect quality owner-occupier homes.
-Quality family homes in strong owner-occupier suburbs should hold up better.
-Why?
+These tax changes are less likely to affect quality owner-occupier homes.
+Quality family homes in strong owner-occupier suburbs should hold up better because most buyers are not purchasing them for negative gearing or tax benefits.
+They were bought for:

 school zones